2i2c-org/team-compass/services/open-source-development/index.md

 We work with many community leaders 1-to-1.
 This lets us see both problems and wins that they share with other communities.
 However, these leaders only see _each other_ if we make introductions between one community with a problem, and another community who has already come up with a solution.

-Introducing consortia gives us a structure for collectively refining and prioritizing 2i2c roadmap work that multiple communities care about, working together to fund for that work, and uilding many:many connections, so communities learn from each other.
+Consortia give us a structure for collectively refining and prioritizing 2i2c roadmap work that multiple communities care about, working together to fund that work, and building many-to-many connections, so communities learn from each other.

 # What’s a consortium?